 Click here to read the latest alert about "phishing scams."

-You can use your Johnsonville TVA Employees Credit Union Debit Card surcharge free at these three locations.
+You can use your Johnsonville TVA Employees Credit Union Debit Card surcharge free at these locations.
 This gives you 24 hour access to your checking account.
 Open up your account today.

 The credit union offers a variety of mortgage loan options to meet your needs.
-We offer first mortgages, home-equity lines of credit, and land loans at competitive rates and terms.
+We offer first mortgage, home-equity lines of credit, and land loans at competitive rates and terms.

 Learn more about mortgage loans.

 One form of "PHISHING" occurs when online crooks steal the Credit Union's logo and/or copy its corporate image to send phony emails asking you to "verify" your account information.
 If you take the bait by replying with your private information, the "phishers" use it to steal information from your account.

 Remember, your Credit Union will NEVER ask you to "verify" account details be e-mail.
 We already have this information!
-If you receive such an e-mail, DON'T REPLY and notify the Credit Union immediately.
+If you receive such an email, DON'T REPLY and notify the Credit Union immediately.